NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 ## Introduction
--Explanation of the tool and purpose
+- Explanation of the tool and purpose
--proof of concept
+- proof of concept
--Only focusing at the doors
+- Only focusing at the doors

 ## How to get started
--Download everyhing
+- Download everyhing
--Directory
--packages
+- Directory
+- packages

 ## Run code
--Explanation of output files
+- Explanation of output files
--How to use output files
+- How to use output files
+- How to use Error out put file